patelpreet332/proposal-generate-rag-based/README.md

 Use the environment variable reference in the next section.

 ### 4. Prepare the Database
-This repository does not currently include a migration framework or SQL migration files.
-You will need to create the required extension and table manually before running the app.

 Recommended bootstrap SQL:
 ```sql
 CREATE EXTENSION IF NOT EXISTS vector;